Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### [Type 2- The Helper](/blog/enneagram/enneagram-type-2)

 - **Core Emotion:** Shame
-- **Childhood Wound:** Twos felt that there was a lack of nurturing, guidance, or structure coming from the protective figure.
-They developed the underlying feeling that they could only earn love through selflessness, goodness, and repression of their own needs.
+- **Childhood Wound:** Twos felt a lack of nurturing, guidance, or structure came from the protective figure.
+They developed the underlying feeling that they could only earn love through selflessness, goodness, and repression of their needs.

 </article>
 <article class="section-content">